tintinweb/solgrep/README.md

 </sup><br/><br/>

-## 🧠 SolGrep - A scriptable semantic grep for solidity
+## 🧠 SolGrep - A scriptable semantic grep utility for solidity

 So you have a set of smart contracts and want to find all contracts that have a `public` method named `withdrawEth` but lexical grep yields a lot of false-positives?
 Here's where [solgrep](https://github.com/tintinweb/solgrep) can help! 🙌